diegoHr/youtube_music_player/README.md

 ## Installation

 ### Linux
- 1. Install VLC player, python 3 and pip3.
+ 1. Install VLC player, python 3, pip3 and virtualenv.
  2. Download the project.
  3. Give execution permissions to all scripts that are in linux folder (`chmod +x ./linux/*`).
  4. Open linux folder in console (`cd ./linux`).